sharedInstance/sharedinstance.github.io/_posts/2015-02-02-settings-the-right-way-redux.markdown

 And that's it - now all you need to do is refer to these variables as you always would.
 You don't need to worry at all about what happens when the user changes a setting; `HBPreferences` takes care of it for you and updates your variables.

-If you want to learn more about what libcephei can do, take a look at [its documentation](https://hbang.github.io/libcephei/).
+If you want to learn more about what Cephei can do, take a look at [its documentation](https://hbang.github.io/libcephei/).